 Cullman is a somewhat small city located in the state of Alabama.
 With a population of 16,034 people and six constituent neighborhoods, Cullman is the 41st largest community in Alabama.

-Cullman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cullman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cullman is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Cullman who work in sales jobs (12.06%), office and administrative support (10.01%), and healthcare (8.74%).

 Also of interest is that Cullman has more people living here who work in computers and math than 95% of the places in the US.